 The IEA, as I said, has not only underestimated the adoption of solar and wind energy, but has vastly overestimated the demand for coal and oil.
 And it wasn't the only one.

-Jenny Chase, head of solar photovoltaic analysis at BloombergNEF, says, “When I got this job in 2005, I thought that maybe one day solar power would provide 1% of the world's electricity.
+Jenny Chase, head of solar photovoltaics analysis at BloombergNEF, says, “When I got this job in 2005, I thought maybe one day solar power would provide 1% of the world's electricity.
 It is now 3%.
-Our official forecast is that it will be 23% by 2050, but it is completely underestimated ”.
+Our official forecast is that it will be 23% by 2050, but it is completely underestimated. "

 At best it is a limitation of the models adopted.
 Most of them were set in anticipation of slight changes to energy systems.
 He did not take into account a fact, evidently: every time the production capacity is doubled, the cost of solar energy from photovoltaics drops by 28%.